pocketzworld/creator-docs/pages/learn/studio/guides/creating-your-first-world.md

 ### **Step 2: Adding Assets and Scripts**
 There are many ways to import assets like textures and meshes into Unity.
 Here are a few common methods:
 - **Asset Store:** Unity's built-in Asset Store is a treasure trove of ready-made assets.
-To access, simply click on `Window > Asset Store`, select your chosen asset, and import directly into your project.
+To access, simply click on `Window > Asset Store`, then search online to select your chosen asset, and import directly into your project.
 - **Manual Import:** To import locally stored files, right-click within the Project panel, select `Import New Asset`, and browse to your desired file.
 - **Drag & Drop:** An effortless way is to directly drag and drop files from your Explorer/Finder into Unity's Project panel.
 - ---- Note that Highrise Studio does not support adding new C# runtime scripts.

 In order to create a new Lua script to harness the power of Highrise Studio, you simply right-click in the Project panel, select `Create > Lua > Script`, and name your script.
+To get started scripting with Lua for Highrise check out [Scripting a GameObject](https://create.highrise.game/learn/studio/guides/scripting/scripting-a-gameobject)

 ![add-lua-script](/assets/learn/guides/studio/add-lua-script.png)